josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/⚖️_metadata_integrity.md

 ## 🏮 Footer

-*⚖️ System Governance* is the skeleton of the Polaris Protocol’s accountability map.
+*⚖️ Metadata Integrity* is the skeleton of the Polaris Protocol’s accountability map.
 It anchors the **Metadata Integrity** and **Voice Fidelity** constellations, linking technical provenance to narrative ethics.

 > *Integrity is not a file format.
 It’s a habit of correction.*

 ---

-**Last updated:** 2025-10-31
+**Last updated:** 2025-11-13